 Even with rules and guidelines like the ones mentioned above, many employees opt not to follow the rules.
 When confronted about the lack of adherence to the rule, a typical response that is uttered by many employees is they will “try” to do better.

-In the words of Yoda to Luke Skywalker in Stars Wars: “Do.
+In the words of Yoda to Luke Skywalk in Stars Wars: “Do.
 Or do not.
 There is no try.”
 Remarkably, these words of wisdom from Yoda are relevant in a law firm environment as well.

 The employees who choose to “do not” after being warned need to be let go.
 It might sound harsh.
 It might sound unappealing.
 It certainly isn’t easy to do if you are new to having a law firm.
-However, if you allow one employee to “try,” it will not be long before others start disregarding their job duties as well.
+However, if you allow one employee to “try,” it will not be long before others start disregarding their job duties.
 Then, what you are left with is anarchy within your law firm.

 If you have any other thoughts, feel free to mention them in the comments below